Nama-Salameh/AdvancedAssignment4-Java/README.md

 2 existing color --> only return it's value.
 3 also new color.
 - Then pirnts all colors in the HashMap--> printing the default colors and the 2 colors that added recently.
-- write code to print
+- write code to print <br />
-1 red that is in defualt colors--> it's Red.
+1 red that is in defualt colors--> it's Red.<br />
-2 blue that is in defualt colors --> it's Blue.
+2 blue that is in defualt colors --> it's Blue.<br />
-3 color dosn't exists in HashMap--> it's not exsixs .
+3 color dosn't exists in HashMap--> it's not exsixs . <br />
 4 color the added recently in the HaskMap (not a defualt color) --> the value of this color.